Where

 will receive a confirmation at some point after you

 have been added.
+(Sometimes it takes a while, but be assured it will happen.)
 Your position on the list is

 request can only be made by email, not phone, since

-an email address is required and all further notifications
+an email address is required, requests are trackable, and all further notifications

 are made by email.